ribl/SwiftTextViewHashtag/README.md

 ### URL detection

-The first step is to detect URLs.
+Before doing anything, we need to detect URLs.
 * In the storyboard, make sure the TextView can detect *Links*
 * For the above to work, de-select *Editable*